 Now this is a great question, what you need to include are:

-- How do we reduce cost and maximise profitability?
+• How do we reduce cost and maximize profitability?

 Now I have prepared you for creating the 8 steps, let’s jump straight into the steps and look at what we need to.